ItsZan3/cinema-management-system-python/README.md

 I presented this project with my group members.

 It doesn't have as many features as the java version, but it does use a better file processing method.
+And it uses way less lines.
+(Thanks Python!)